 The architecture is intentionally simple: a Node.js server, a vanilla TypeScript client bundled with esbuild, and SQLite for everything.
 No framework on the frontend, no ORM on the backend.
 The AI layer is a thin proxy — your API key goes straight to your chosen provider (OpenAI, Gemini, Claude, Ollama, whatever).
 We never see it, never store it on our servers.

 We're just getting started.
-GitHub sync, a tasks page, mobile readers, and a plugin API are all on the roadmap.
-But the core philosophy won't change: your notes, your machine, your rules.
+Version history, a tasks page, mobile readers, and a plugin API are all on the roadmap.
+But the core philosophy won't change: your notes, your workspace, your rules.